Dbarreau/NetFileShare-Permission/README.md

   4. Security Group folder

   <p>This is how you create the Security group.
-  Under the Active Director Users and Computers > right-click "New" > "Organizational Unit" > Create a new folder called "Board of Directors" > Right click on the right side of this folder > "New" > "Group" > Name it "BOD"> Group type: "Security" > Right click to "Properties" > Go to "Members"> Add "Dr. Barreau" </p>
+  Under the Active Directory Users and Computers > right-click "New" > "Organizational Unit" > Create a new folder called "Board of Directors" > Right click on the right side of this folder > "New" > "Group" > Name it "BOD"> Group type: "Security" > Right click to "Properties" > Go to "Members"> Add "Dr. Barreau" </p>